-While the bout remained competitive until the final bell, Petchmorrakot at times seemed disoriented by the Russian pugilist’s style and dropped a close decision.
+While the bout remained competitive until the final bell, Petchmorakot at times seemed disoriented by the Russian pugilist’s style and dropped a close decision.

 Ramazanov’s hard-earned victory over the hometown favorite stunned the capacity crowd at the Impact Arena.
-It was a tough loss for Petchmorrakot to swallow.
+It was a tough loss for Petchmorakot to swallow.

-“I was really disappointed to have let my fans down,” Petchmorrakot says.
+“I was really disappointed to have let my fans down,” Petchmorakot says.
 “I was competing in the bantamweight division.
 It is too small for me.

 “This time around, I will be moving up to the featherweight division, where I feel a lot stronger.”

 Ahead of his next clash, the two-division Lumpinee Stadium Muay Thai World Champion will be sticking to his tried and tested regime.

 Representing the world famous Petchyindee Academy in Bangkok, Petchmorakot adheres to a very strict training schedule.

 The day starts before sunrise with an 13km run, followed by bag-work, pad-work, clinching, sparring, and finally strength and conditioning with a special coach.

 The second session of the day follows a similar format, but the athletes are only required to run a few miles in the afternoon.
 All in all, it is a total of six hours of training per day, divided between two sessions.